zivc/cv/cv.md

 ### Profile

 Experienced front-end developer based in SE London.
-Very little formal education, a whole lot of self-educating.
 I am in my eleventh year commercially working for various types of companies and environments from a wide range of industries, such as; finance, sports gambling, live streaming, and ad agencies.

 ### Previous Position

 __Excelian Ltd__ : *Senior Consultant* __November 2017 - August 2018__

-As a Senior Consultant at Excelian, I worked with Angular 5 and React, with Typescript in an 'Enterprise' environment.
+As a Senior Consultant at Excelian, I worked with Angular 5 and React, with Typescript in an 'enterprise' environment.
 I was outsourced to companies such as Nordea and IHS Markit for various projects to offer expertise when the clients either lacked the capacity entirely or needed the additional resource.

 -----